refreshmunich/refreshmunich.github.io/_posts/2014-07-11-sommer-meetup.md

   Germany

   Please see directions on the [event registration page](https://www.eventbrite.com/e/refresh-munich-grillfest-tickets-12134371231).
 It's in the middle of an industrial area.
 But we've got a photo and we'll have signs to guide you.

+  **Interested in giving a talk?**
+  We're still looking for short 15 minute talks, in English or German.
+Interested?
+Contact [hello@refreshmunich.com](mailto:hello@refreshmunich.com)
 ---